 Scenario: you’re putting together your wedding gift registry but there’s really nothing you want or need for your home.
-Well, it may be time to forego the traditional wedding gifts and ask your friends and family to bolster your bank account, instead.
+Well, it may be time to forego the traditional wedding gifts and ask your friends and family for money to bolster your bank account, instead.
 Don’t worry, this isn’t greedy - asking for cash wedding gifts is actually becoming a pretty popular option in this day and age.
-Since requesting money can get a bit awkward, we’ve put together this handy dandy how-to guide so that you do it tactfully.
+Since asking for money for your wedding can get a bit awkward, we’ve put together this handy dandy how-to guide so that you do it tactfully.

-Here’s how to ask for cash wedding gifts.
+Here’s how to properly ask for money as a wedding gift.

 Create an online registry